caocao0525/ChromBERT/README.md

 ## 4. Training

+For pre-training, fine-tuning, and to replicate our results, we recommend users download the `ChromBERT.zip` file from Zenodo [link](url)
+Please store the downloaded file in an appropriate directory, such as  `examples/prom/pretrain_data`, for organized access.

 #### 4-1.
 Pre-training

-For pre-training and to replicate our results, we recommend users download the `ChromBERT.zip` file from Zenodo [link](url) Please store the downloaded file in an appropriate directory, such as  `examples/prom/pretrain_data`, for organized access.

 <br>

-### 4-2.
+#### 4-2.
 Fine-tuning

 <br>

-### 4-3.
+#### 4-3.
 Prediction and Visualization

 <br>